Blooming Schools

 If you want to learn how to observe nature and create your own nature-based lessons, you can take this 90-minute online course.
 It will teach you how to use nature as a medium for delivering curriculum without harming the environment.
 This course is ideal for primary teachers, but secondary teachers can also benefit from it to become more comfortable with incorporating nature into their teaching.

-We want to provide continuous opportunities for young people interested in nature, who want to use their time to volunteer for environmental NGOs.
-We are aiming to strengthen our strategy to engage students in secondary and post-secondary schools to join our Falko youth group at early stages.
+We wanted to provide continuous opportunities for young people interested in nature, who were looking to volunteer their time with environmental NGOs.
+We aimed to strengthen our strategy for engaging students in secondary and post-secondary schools, encouraging them to join our Falko youth group from an early stage.

 Check out what our young participants created during the youth exchange in Romania under the guidance of Station Europe in a fun, informative and interactive way.